GS0000-star/crypto/README.md

 Crypto App

-Description

-Crypto App is an Android application that provides real-time cryptocurrency data using the CoinGecko API.
-The app is designed with three main activities: Splash Screen, Main Screen, and Home Screen.
-The Main Screen displays a list of cryptocurrencies with their names, symbols, and prices, along with a search functionality.
-Clicking on a cryptocurrency item redirects the user to the Home Screen, providing more detailed information about the selected cryptocurrency.
+Crypto App is an Android application that provides real-time cryptocurrency data, powered by the CoinGecko API.
+The app is structured with three key activities: Splash Screen, Main Screen, and Home Screen, each designed to enhance the user experience.

-crypto

 Features
 Splash Screen:

-Briefly introduces the Crypto App to users.
+A brief introductory screen that welcomes users to the Crypto App.

 Main Screen:

-Displays a list of cryptocurrencies with their names, symbols, and prices.
+Displays a comprehensive list of cryptocurrencies, showing their names, symbols, and current prices.
+Includes a search function for easy navigation and finding specific cryptocurrencies.
-Search functionality to find specific cryptocurrencies.

 Home Screen:

-Shows detailed information about a selected cryptocurrency.
-Includes additional data such as historical performance, market cap, etc.
+Provides detailed information about the selected cryptocurrency, including additional data such as historical performance, market capitalization, and more.

 Technologies Used

-Android Studio
+Android Studio: Development environment for building the app.
-Volley Library for API calls
+Volley Library: Handles API calls efficiently within the app.
-CoinGecko API for cryptocurrency data
+CoinGecko API: Source of real-time cryptocurrency data.